City College Norwich has undergone substantial change in the last five years, responding to both national policy development and to local needs.

 - Our role as a skills catalyst for the region’s response to globalisation through the development of international knowledge sharing partnerships which provide mutual benefits to our students here and those abroad.

-So, The College has all its ‘building blocks’ in place.
+So, our College has all its ‘building blocks’ in place.
 We have made significant progress but we aspire to some demanding goals.
 Moreover, we certainly cannot deliver the quality improvements outlined in this document, without our staff and our business, education and community partners.
 It is now time for us all to grab the future with both hands and transform City College Norwich into one of the best – the best our fantastic students undoubtedly deserve.